ddysher/ml-notes/cloud-core/kubernetes/proposals/node.md

   from evictor by monitorNodeStatus.
 The delete request sent to Kubernetes will follow normal Pod deletion flow, i.e. update pods.deletionTimestamp, start grace period, etc.

-Note about interaction with application controllers, e.g. replicaset.
-For application controllers, Pods that are considered a managed replica based on the following method:
+Note about interaction with workload controllers, e.g. replicaset.
+For workload controllers, Pods that are considered a managed replica based on the following method:

 ```go
 func IsPodActive(p *v1.Pod) bool {